sim102/Risk-Analysis/README.md

 ## Consideration of possible improvement

 The correlation plots display that the four companies's stock prices are highly correlated, supported by the fact that the NASDAQ companies have grown at a very fast pace in recent years.
-One company's downside effect can impact other three companies' risk exposure, so we can re-calculate VaR including this factor, possibly increasing the VaR (High loss severity).
+One company's downside effect can impact other three companies' risk exposure, so we can re-calculate VaR including this factor, possibly increasing the VaR (high loss severity).